Syllabus

 - As an example, read the blog here

-- While writing your blog, keep in mind your audience from the mapping exercise
+- While writing your blog, keep in mind your audience from the audience mapping exercise

 - Add your blog to the Fellows blog by opening a pull request on GitHub